 Know the ins and outs of your cash flow

-In a perfect, neutrally-geared world, an investment property would pay itself off at a fixed rate over the course of 20 or 30 years leaving you with a permanently stable investment portfolio.
+In a perfect, neutrally geared world, an investment property would pay itself off at a fixed rate over the course of 20 or 30 years, leaving you with a permanently stable investment portfolio.
 In reality, you need to consider your incoming and outgoing cash flow before pursuing an investment property loan.

 The deposit

-First things first, you’ll probably want a deposit of 20% or more of the final property price before you purchase.
-Any less and you’re liable to pay Lenders Mortgage Insurance, further driving up the price of your home loan and adding years to your mortgage repayments.
+Most lenders will require you to pay Lenders Mortgage Insurance if you have less than a 20% deposit, further driving up the price of your home loan and potentially adding years to your mortgage repayments.

 Income, equity and expenses

-When it comes to income, your household salary is a good starting point.
 You can also unlock the equity of an existing property you own to help secure an investment loan.
-This is usually calculated as 80% of the value of your home minus the amount you owe to the bank , but it’s usually recommended not to use it all at once.
+This is usually calculated as 80% of the value of your home minus the amount you owe to the bank, but it’s usually recommended not to use it all at once.

 Factor in the future

-Investing in property is a long-term commitment and a lot can change in 20 years.
+Investing in property is a long-term commitment, and a lot can change in 20 years.
 You’ll want to factor in any significant known costs, like children’s school fees, travel plans or other investments, to ensure you’re prepared for them.
 It’s also good to have a worst-case scenario plan in place too.
 Some people like to have a buffer zone of 1 or 2 months ahead of their mortgage repayments while others might take out income protection or mortgage protection insurance in case of illness or death.

 What’s the difference between an owner-occupied and investor loan?